pa11y/sidekick/README.md

 To contribute to Pa11y Sidekick, clone this repo locally and commit your code on a new branch.
 It's useful to read the [Architecture Guide](ARCHITECTURE.md) before contributing.

-Please write unit tests for your code, and check that everything works by running the following before opening a pull-request:
+Please write unit tests for your code, and check that everything works by running the following before opening a <abbr title="pull request">PR</abbr>:

 1. Create a test database (assumes you have the `psql` command on your path):